Introduction to Data Lake Architecture

 Purpose of a Data Lake in Business

-- A data lake works as an enabler for business for data-driven decision making or insights.
+- A data lake works as an enabler for businesses for data-driven decision-making or insights.

 - It helps an IT-driven business process.